Swaagie/atomic/README.md

 add the CSS and JS assets.
 The example below will generate a progress bar with 5 steps.
 Removing or adding list items will adjust the progress bar accordingly.

+I recommend to use the [Montserrat font][font] of Google Webfonts, as the styling is optimized for it and it just looks more pretty.
+See the demo page for the actual inclusion.

 ![Atomic](https://raw.github.com/Swaagie/atomic/master/demo/atomic.png)

 ```html